Transportation

 Increasing Miles Traveled

-The number of vehicle miles traveled has tripled since 1970, leading to significant increases in traffic congestion, estimated to cost the average American consumer $1,348 per year.
+The number of vehicle miles traveled has tripled since 1970, leading to significant increases in traffic congestion, which leads to increase consumer costs and air pollution

 Vehicle Occupancy Also Matters